How it works at WyndyRidge….

-5. We will host a puppy play date when the litter is about 5-6 weeks old.
+5. Attend a puppy play date when the litter is about 5-6 weeks old. (optional)

 This will give you a chance to play with the puppies but will not be a time to make your selection.
 5 weeks is such a fun age – you won’t want to miss this opportunity!

-6. Pick-Up Day will usually be a weekend day, once the puppies are 8 weeks old.
+6. Select your puppy on Pick-Up Day, which will usually be a weekend day, once the puppies are 8 weeks old.

 Families will come out according to their pick order, make their selection and go over some final details with us.
 Puppies will have had their first set of shots, been dewormed, dew claws remove, and have been micro-chipped.
 They will go home with a small bag of food, a piece of fleece with littermate scent and lots of information 🙂

 Puppies are born inside our home and remain there for about the 1st three weeks.
 Life is quiet for them as they spend most of their time sleeping and eating.
 Their dew claws will be removed between 3 and 5 days.
-Puppies are unable to maintain their own body temperature for the 1st 11 days so Mom stays very close.
+Since, puppies are unable to maintain their own body temperature for the 1st 11 days, Mom stays very close.
 Their eyes and ears will open after about two weeks and they will begin to toddle around.